 Learn your child’s love language

 According to Dr. Gary Chapman and Dr. Ross Campbell, authors of The Five Love Languages of Children, there are five distinct love languages.
 These love languages range from physical touch, words of affirmation, quality time, gifts, and acts of service.
-Some children crave cuddles, exclusive bonding time, and rough-housing (yes, mainly the boys on that one), while others may crave kudos, compliments, and a daily “I love you.”
+Some children crave cuddles, exclusive bonding time, and rough-housing, while others may crave kudos, compliments, and a daily “I love you.”

 You can be working hard to express your love to your child, but if they speak a different “love language” than what you exhibit they might not be soaking in all that love you’re trying so hard to share.